Accounting Conservatism and the Cost of Capital: An International Analysis

 The Wharton School - Department of Accounting; Temple University - Fox School of Business and Management

-This paper examines the governance and contracting role of conditional conservatism in mitigating the cost of equity and debt capital in an international setting.
+This paper examines the role of conditional accounting conservatism in mitigating the cost of equity and debt capital in an international setting.
 I find that firms domiciled in countries with more conservative financial reporting systems have lower cost of equity and debt capital.
 I further explore the cross-sectional variation of the above relations.
-I find that the negative association between conditional conservatism and the cost of equity is stronger in countries with lower board independence and weaker anti-director rights, suggesting a substitution effect between the governance role of conditional conservatism and a country’s shareholder monitoring structure.
-On the other hand, I find the negative association between conditional conservatism and the cost of debt is stronger in countries with stronger creditor rights, suggesting a complementary effect between the contracting role of conditional conservatism and creditor protection.
-I also find that conditional conservatism only reduces the cost of debt in countries where accounting-based covenants are widely used, consistent with the argument that conditional conservatism improves the efficiency of debt contracts via accelerated violation of accounting-based covenants.
+I find that the negative association between conditional conservatism and the cost of equity and debt capital is more pronounced in countries with stronger legal enforcement, suggesting a complementary role between conservatism and legal institutions in capital markets.
+I also find that conservatism only reduces the cost of debt in countries where accounting-based covenants are widely used, consistent with the argument that conditional conservatism improves the efficiency of debt contracts via accelerating covenant violations.

-Keywords: Cost of debt, Cost of equity, Conditional Conservatism, Corporate Governance
+Keywords: Cost of debt, Cost of equity, Conditional conservatism, Legal enforcement